benshimonz/V1/README.md

 For each concrete A:

-* There are at least 10 concrete B's such that (B freezed A, and A freezed a dragon that is not B)
+* There are at least 10 concrete B's such that (B froze A, and A froze a dragon that is not B)
-* There are at least 10 concrete C's such that (A freezed C, and A was frozen by a dragon that is not C)
+* There are at least 10 concrete C's such that (A froze C, and A was frozen by a dragon that is not C)

 Hence, for each concrete A:

-* At least 10 dragons freezed A and either (i) A freezed only one dragon - which is not one of those (ii) A freezed at least 2 dragons
+* At least 10 dragons froze A and either (i) A froze only one dragon - which is not one of those (ii) A froze at least 2 dragons

 and also

-* A freezed at least 10 dragons and either (i) only one dragon freezed A - which is not one of those (ii) at least 2 dragons freezed A
+* A froze at least 10 dragons and either (i) only one dragon froze A - which is not one of those (ii) at least 2 dragons froze A

 Hence:

-* A freezed at least 10 dragons, and at least 10 dragons freezed A
+* A froze at least 10 dragons, and at least 10 dragons froze A

 _**Q101:** Any person who owns at least 10 white horses_